lsprangers/lsprangers.github.io/docs/training_and_learning/EVALUATION_FRAMEWORKS.md

         - nDCG considers relevance on a continuous scale
     - nDCG requires a list that includes the ranking information for each relevant item
         - Idea is that items ranked higher should be more relevant, thereby contributing more significantly to overall quality of ranking
-    - To understand nDCG we need to understand:
+    - To understand nDCG you need to understand:
         - $\text{Discounted Cumulative Gain}_{p} = { \sum_{i=1}^{p} {\text{relevance}_{i} \over {\log_{2}(i + 1)}}}$
             - Discounting the Cumulative Gain calculation below means ***weighting each entry in the list based on its position in the list***
-                - If there's a highly relevant item in position $N$, and the rest from $[1, 2, ..., N-1]$ are basically irrelevant, we would not weight that differently from a list with the most relevant item in position 1
+                - If there's a highly relevant item in position $N$, and the rest from $[1, 2, ..., N-1]$ are basically irrelevant, you would not weight that differently from a list with the most relevant item in position 1
             - $i$ is the position of the item in the ranked list (starting at 1)
             - The discount is the $1 \over {\log_{2}(i + 1)}$ portion
                 - $\log_{2}(i + 1)$ is the discounting factor
-                - As $i$ becomes larger, we reduce the overall weight of the relevance score
+                - As $i$ becomes larger, you reduce the overall weight of the relevance score
             - $p$ is the position in the ranked list where you want to calculate DCG up to
-                - If this is item $1$, $k$, or $N$ it doesn't matter, we can also do a sliding window and average if desired
+                - If this is item $1$, $k$, or $N$ it doesn't matter, you can also do a sliding window and average if desired
                     - This would be some metric like Mean-Discounted Cumulative Gain MDCG
             - $i$ is an output of the model (it's position in final ranking) and relevance is an output of labeling / user feedback - they are calculated at 2 different areas of the process
         - $\text{Cumulative Gain} = \sum_{i=1}^{N} \text{relevance}_{i}$
             - Sums the relevance scores of the top $k$ items in a ranking list
             - Helps to quantify the total relevance within the recommended list
-                - The main caveat, is we need to somehow get the relevance score for each item which is a major challenge
+                - The main caveat, is you need to somehow get the relevance score for each item which is a major challenge
                 - Typically, this is done with user feedback, ratings, implicit feedback like click through rates or video watch time (normalized)
             - There is a finite window size, $N$, so only the top-N are inclueded in the $\text{CG}$ calculation
-    - Once these are understood, we can dive deeper into $\text{nDCG}$
+    - Once these are understood, you can dive deeper into $\text{nDCG}$
         - $\text{nDCG}$ helps solve the problem of "different label scales gave different relevance scores to items"
             - This may be different labelers
             - Different label scales like video watch time or 5 star feedback